Marion community reacts to police chief’s resignation

 “We would hope that that word got out as well.
 That this is a welcoming community, that this is a community that rallied around one another and supports one another,” said Pastor Lange.

-As for the police chief position, Marion Mayor David Mayfield says the City is working to find candidates for the spot.
+As for the police chief position, Marion Mayor David Mayfield says they are working to find candidates for the spot.

 He was unable to give a timeline for how long it could take for Marion to get a new chief.